T. K. Rama Rao

 T. K. Rama Rao (7 October 1929 – 10 November 1988) was an Indian novelist of Kannada literature.
 He became popular in the early 1970s when his book Bangaaradha Manushya was made into a hit movie in the Kannada film industry.
 It inspired many youths to leave the city and return to their villages to look after their ancestral land.
 He won the Karnataka Sahitya Academy. award.
 Many of his works are detective novels, which sold millions of copies.

 Biography

-Rao was born in a Madhwa family in Hosadurga, Karnataka.
+Rao was born in a Madhwa Brahmin family in Hosadurga, Karnataka.
 He was the second child of T. Krishnamurthy and Nagamma.
 His father was a railway stationmaster, who died of a heart attack when TK Ramarao was 18 years old.
 Rao left his education to take care of his mother and six brothers and sisters.
 He started his own tutorials in Channapatna, Karnataka, and ran a pharmacy to take care of his family while continuing to write.
 Several of his novels were adapted to movies and television.